AdobeDocs/experience-platform.en/help/profile/computed-attributes/faq.md

 ## Are there any limits to the number of computed attributes I can create?

 Yes, there is a limit on the number of computed attributes you can create.
-Please contact your Adobe representative for more information.
+Please refer to the product description or contact the Adobe Account Team for more information.

 ## Are there any downstream implications for disabling a computed attribute?